paibamboo/book-summaries/1-page-marketing.md

 and become a commodity bought on price.

 ### Why mass marketing can be harmful to your business and cost you far more than it makes you
 For mass marketing or branding to work, it is too expensive for small businesses.
-You need broadcast your message regularly for a long period of time via multiple media channels so that people remember and recognize you.
+You need to broadcast your message regularly for a long period of time via multiple media channels so that people remember and recognize you.

 ### How to use the “PVP index” to select your perfect target market